asadiceccarelli/eu-wholesale-analysis/README.md

 > Fig 1.1: Average daily clearing price from 2019 to 2022.

 A correlation matrix is calculated using the Pearson product-moment correlation coefficient to measure the extent of linear correlation between the markets in 2022.
-This can be represented in a heatmap, where the lighter colours reflect a positive correlation between the markets, and the darker colours no correaltion.
+This can be represented in a heatmap, where the lighter colours reflect a positive correlation between the markets, and the darker colours no correlation.
 None of the markets have a negative correlation of any significance, as to be expected.

 <p align='center'>
   <img src='figures/heatmap-22.jpeg' width='800'>